Thom03/geosites-project/README.md

 ## Installation

-The installation requires GeoNode v2.4 which can be installed via pip, preferably in a virtual environment.

-    $ sudo pip install virtualenv

-    $ virtualenv venv --system-site-packages

-    $ source venv/bin/activate

-    $ pip install geonode

-Then, create a new project using geosites-project as a template, where my_project_name is your unique project name and update the configuration with your domain name root path
+First, create a new project using geosites-project as a template, where my_project_name is your unique project name and run the provided bash script to set up a virtual environment, updated project filenames in files, and install geonode.

     $ django-admin.py startproject my_project_name --template=https://github.com/terranodo/geosites-project/archive/master.zip -epu,rst,yml

-    # pip install -e my_project_name
+    $ cd my_project_name

+    $ bash ./setup.sh example.org

+where example.org is the base domain name for the GeoNode sites.

 ## GeoSites Project